hwangstice/hwangstice.github.io/src/content/blog/protostar-stack.md

 This blog marks a significant milestone **(March 2, 2025)** in my hacking journey since I'm completely new to this.
 Hopefully, it will help (or at least entertain) anyone who's into this kind of stuff too!

-<a href="https://exploit.education/protostar/" target="_blank">Protostar</a> built a solid foundation for reverse engineering, covering everything from Stack Buffer Overflows and Format String Vulnerabilities to Heap Exploitation and more.
+<a href="https://exploit.education/protostar/" target="_blank">Protostar</a> built a solid foundation for my hacking skills, covering everything from Stack Buffer Overflows and Format String Vulnerabilities to Heap Exploitation and more.

 ## Stack 0
 Description: